wapmorgan/Morphos/README.md

   public function getForm($name, $form, $gender);
   ```

-For simple access to functions of strings processing there are some functions in `morphos` namespace:
+For simple access to functions of string processing there are some functions in `morphos` namespace:

 1. `set_encoding()` - Sets encoding for using in morphos/* functions.
 2. `length()` - Calculates count of characters in string.